Project Aware: HIV Rapid Testing and Counseling in STD Clinics in the U.S. — An Adaptation of CTN-0032

 Risk-reduction counseling in conjunction with a rapid HIV test did not significantly affect STI acquisition among STD clinic patients, suggesting no added benefit from brief patient-centered risk-reduction counseling.

-Citation: Metsch LR, et al. Effect of Risk-Reduction Counseling with Rapid HIV Testing on Risk of Acquiring Sexually Transmitted Infections: The AWARE Randomized Clinical Trial.
+Results Article: Metsch LR, et al. Effect of Risk-Reduction Counseling with Rapid HIV Testing on Risk of Acquiring Sexually Transmitted Infections: The AWARE Randomized Clinical Trial.
 JAMA 2013;310(16):1701-1710. [get article]

 Node Involvement